DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2025-04-28-find-a-candidate-a-b-test-email.md

 Variant B prioritises providers inviting you to courses in the introductory paragraph and a new way to apply in the subject line.

 {{ appEmail({
-  subject: A new way to apply for initial teacher training courses
+  subject: "A new way to apply for initial teacher training courses",
   content: "

   Dear Jane,

   There is a new way to apply for teacher training courses.